-The Academic Standard Committee shall have jurisdiction to hear petitions of MLS students.

-Upon receiving an MLS student petition, the Committee's Secretary shall provide a copy of the

-Petition to the MLS Program Director.

-A. The MLS Program Director shall notify the Committee, within 72 hours, whether the Director:

-Would take no position regarding the Petition;

-Would like to present the Director's Position, in writing, to the Committee, within an additional 72 hours; or

-Would like to appear in person before the Committee and present the Director's Position.

-B. Upon receiving the Director's Position, the Committee shall take that position into account while considering the Petition.
+- (a) The Academic Standard Committee shall have jurisdiction to hear petitions of MLS students. - (b) Upon receiving an M.L.S. student petition, the Committee's Secretary shall provide a copy of the Petition to the M.L.S.
+Program Director. - (c) The M.L.S.
+Program Director shall notify the Committee, within 72 hours, whether the Director: - 1.
+Would take no position regarding the Petition; - 2.
+Would like to present the Director's Position, in writing, to the Committee, within an additional 72 hours; or - 3.
+Would like to appear in person before the Committee and present the Director's Position. - (d) Upon receiving the Director's Position, the Committee shall take that position into account while considering the Petition.